Tiny Toon Adventures: Development

-According to writer Paul Dini, Tiny Toons originated as an idea by Terry Semel, the then-president of Warner Bros., who wanted to "inject new life into the Warner Bros.
+According to writer Paul Dini, Tiny Toons (originally title Tiny Tunes) originated as an idea by Terry Semel, the then-president of Warner Bros., who wanted to "inject new life into the Warner Bros.
 Animation department", and at the same time create a series with junior versions of Looney Tunes characters.
 Semel proposed that the new series would be a show based on Looney Tunes where the characters were either young versions of the original Looney Tunes and Merrie Melodies characters or new characters as the offspring of the original characters.
-The idea of a series with the basis of younger and junior versions of cartoon characters was common at the time; the era in which Tiny Toons was produced for had such cartoons as Muppet Babies, A Pup Named Scooby-Doo (which Ruegger worked on), Tom & Jerry Kids and The Flintstones Kids.
-Warner Bros. chose to do the same because Spielberg wanted to make a series similar to Looney Tunes, as series producer/show-runner Tom Ruegger explained: "Well, I think in Warner Bros. case, they had the opportunity to work with Steven Spielberg] on a project [...]
-But he didn't want to just work on characters that Chuck Jones, Friz Freleng, Bob McKimson and Bob Clampett made famous and created.
-He wanted to be involved with the creation of some new characters."
-The result was a series similar to Looney Tunes without the use of the same characters.
+The idea of a series with the basis of younger and junior versions of cartoon characters was common at the time; the era in which Tiny Toons was produced for had such cartoons as Muppet Babies, A Pup Named Scooby-Doo (which Ruegger worked on), Tom & Jerry Kids and The Flintstone Kids.

 On January 20, 1987, the Warner Bros.
 Animation studio approached Steven Spielberg to collaborate with Semel and Warner Bros. head of licensing Dan Romanelli on Semel's ideas.
 They eventually decided that the new characters would be similar to the Looney Tunes characters with no direct relation.
+As series producer/show-runner Tom Ruegger explained: "Well, I think in Warner Bros. case, they had the opportunity to work with [Steven Spielberg] on a project [...]
+But he didn't want to just work on characters that Chuck Jones, Friz Freleng, Bob McKimson and Bob Clampett made famous and created.
+He wanted to be involved with the creation of some new characters."
+The result was a series similar to Looney Tunes without the use of the same characters.
 However, Tiny Toons did not go into production then, nor was it even planned to be made for television; the series initially was to be a theatrical feature-length film.